Gift tax in India – Rules and Exemptions List of blood relatives

 Gift tax in India – Conclusion

 Knowledge of defined relatives as per Gift tax in India provisions and having justification of every inflow coming into your bank account is very important for you to save your skin if you fall into Income tax scrutiny.
-Documentation of gift deed is also important.
+Documentation of the gift deed is also important.

 19 COMMENTS